A reconstruction of what Ani might have looked like.

 A DRAWING DEPICTING A RECONSTRUCTION OF ANI

-On Display Within the Architecture Museum, Yerevan
+On display within the Architecture Museum, Yerevan

 Much of the reconstruction is very speculative of course, and it also displays some nationalistic self-censorship (the Minuchihr mosque is shown depicted without its minaret and the Abu'l Muamran mosque is not shown at all).
-It is also an idealised view: for example, the Gagikashen church collapsed almost 200 years before the church of Tigran Honents was built - yet both are depicted in the drawing.
+It is also an idealised view: for example, the Gagikashen church collapsed almost 200 years before the church of Tigran Honents was built, yet both are depicted in the drawing.

 Click inside the red rectangles to get a detailed view of that section of the drawing.